gcmt/taboo.vim/README.md

 **g:taboo\_tabline**

-Turn off this option and Taboo won't get in the way of your tabline.
+Turn off this option and Taboo won't generate the tabline.
+This may be useful if you want to do it yourself with the help of the functions `TabooTabTitle(..)` or `TabooTabName(..)`.

 Default: `1`